Back to Blog

 Vault Enterprise is expensive.
 Vault OSS is free but you're paying in infrastructure and ops time.
 Redshift is free for individuals -- unlimited projects, unlimited secrets.

-If you're coming from Doppler, Redshift's run command is a drop-in replacement.
-Vault's CLI is more powerful but also more complex for day-to-day use.
+If you're coming from Doppler, Redshift's run workflow is familiar, but only Redshift's documented commands and flags are supported.
+Vault's CLI is more powerful and more complex for day-to-day use.

 Feature Comparison